Injuries to Your Teeth

 Some patients get canker sores periodically.
 There is no definite cause for a cold sore.
 It could be due to stress, vitamin or zinc deficiency or it may have a viral origin.
 Cold sores usually last for 7 days.
 There is no definite treatment for cold sores.
 Treatment is aimed towards relieving the pain either with over the counter medication or prescription medication.

-At Prevention Dental, we provide emergency dental services so we’re happy to accommodate all emergencies on the same day.
+At Prevention Dental, we provide emergency dental services in Boise, ID so we’re happy to accommodate all emergencies on the same day.
 However, the earlier in the morning you call the better we are able to accommodate you.

 Please do not hesitate to call us if you have any questions.
 Your comfort is our priority!